harry-higgins-2614/cloud-task/README.md

 ## Tasks

 - Implement the assignment using JavaScript or TypeScript.
-Under [src](./src), there are `js` and `ts` folders for JavaScript and TypeScript respectively - place all your code in the relevant folder, and delete the other.
-The entry point for your function is already provided and currently logs the event to the console.
+Under [src](./src) there are two entry points, `index.js` and `index.ts` - you must delete the one you don't plan to use for your code to build correctly.
 - Your function should pick out `booking_completed` events and ignore other event types
 - Your function should transform events into the format defined in the [JSON Schema](./external-service/schema.json)
 - Your function should publish events to the [Mock Server](#mock-server)
 - Your function should have 100% test coverage, by adding tests under [test](./test).
 - File names for tests should end with `.test.ts` or `.test.js` to be picked up by the test runner.
+- Anything under the `external-service` should be treated as such, no changes should be made in this folder

 ## Mock Server